jerrilynnreeves/work-order/readme.md

 Created a web-based system to collect maintenance request, IT trouble tickets, and other problem tickets for a 50 unit restaurant chain.
 Saved the company approximately $8k a year by moving them to this new system.
 Technologies used: php, html, css, javascript, and ajax.
 Integrated application as a WordPress plugin when we migrated our website to WordPress.

+##Date
+2010

+This is the initial code created for the project.
+I do not have access to the code that was ported to Wordpress and includes ajax calls.

 ## Maintenance / Work order for stores